English - Reading

 We expect children to read with their parents each evening.
 This daily practice ensures that children use the skills that they have been taught and that they share their successes with their parents.

-Children in the Early Years and Year One have daily Phonics lessons to help them start reading quickly.
+Children in the Early Years and Key Stage One have daily Phonics lessons to help them start reading quickly.
 More information on this can be found within the phonics section on this website.